enistuna/Genuine/README.md

 12. Marak, Z. R., Pahari, S., Shekhar, R., & Tiwari, A. (2025). *Factors affecting chatbots in banking services: the UTAUT2 and innovation resistance theory perspective*.
 Journal of Innovation and Entrepreneurship, 14(1), 47.

 13. Zheng, Z., Qiu, S., Fan, L., Zhu, Y., & Zhu, S. C. (2021, August). *Grice: A grammar-based dataset for recovering implicature and conversational reasoning*.
-In Findings of the Association for Computational Linguistics: ACL-IJCNLP 2021 (pp. 2074-2085). **[GRICE Github Repository](https://github.com/zilongzheng/grice-dataset)**
+In Findings of the Association for Computational Linguistics: ACL-IJCNLP 2021 (pp. 2074-2085).